-PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Calculating the Benefit The Basic Benefit is calculated based on a formula using the member's average final compensation, a retirement multiplier and total service credit at retirement.
-It is one of the benefit payout options available to a member at retirement.
-An early retirement reduction factor is applied to the Basic Benefit if the member retires with a reduced retirement benefit or selects a benefit payout option other than the Basic Benefit.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Calculating the Benefit The basic benefit is determined using the average final compensation, service credit and plan multiplier.
+An early retirement reduction is applied to this amount if the member is retiring with a reduced benefit.
+In cases where the member has elected an optional form of retirement payment, an option factor specific to the option chosen is then applied.
 Calculating the Benefit See definition under Plan 1.
-Calculating the Benefit Defined Benefit Component: See definition under Plan 1 Defined Contribution Component: The benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.
+Calculating the Benefit Defined Benefit Component: See definition under Plan 1.
+Defined Contribution Component: The benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.
 Average Final Compensation A member's average final compensation is the average of the 36 consecutive months of highest compensation as a covered employee.
 Average Final Compensation A member's average final compensation is the average of their 60 consecutive months of highest compensation as a covered employee.
 Average Final Compensation Same as Plan 2.
 It is used in the retirement formula for the defined benefit component of the plan.
-Service Retirement Multiplier The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
+Service Retirement Multiplier VRS: The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
 The retirement multiplier for members is 1.70%.
-Service Retirement Multiplier Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
-The retirement multiplier is 1.65% for creditable service earned, purchased or granted on or after January 1, 2013.
-Service Retirement Multiplier Defined Benefit Component: The retirement multiplier for the defined benefit component is 1.00%.
+Service Retirement Multiplier VRS: Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
+The retirement multiplier is 1.65% for service credit earned, purchased or granted on or after January 1, 2013.
+Service Retirement Multiplier Defined Benefit Component: VRS: The retirement multiplier for the defined benefit component is 1.00%.
 For members who opted into the Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.
 Defined Contribution Component: Not applicable.

 PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Normal Retirement Age Age 65.
 Normal Retirement Age Normal Social Security retirement age.
 Normal Retirement Age Defined Benefit Component: Same as Plan 2.
 Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Earliest Unreduced Retirement Eligibility Age 65 with at least five years (60 months) of creditable service or at age 50 with at least 30 years of creditable service.
-Earliest Unreduced Retirement Eligibility Normal Social Security retirement age with at least five years (60 months) of creditable service or when their age and service equal 90.
-Earliest Unreduced Retirement Eligibility Defined Benefit Component: Normal Social Security retirement age and have at least five years (60 months) of creditable service or when their age and service equal 90.
-Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Earliest Reduced Retirement Eligibility VRS: Age 55 with at least five years (60 months) of creditable service or age 50 with at least 10 years of creditable Earliest Reduced Retirement Eligibility VRS: Age 60 with at least five years (60 months) of creditable service.
-Earliest Reduced Retirement Eligibility Defined Benefit Component: VRS: Age 60 with at least five years (60 months) of creditable service. service.
+Earliest Unreduced Retirement Eligibility Age 65 with at least five years (60 months) of service credit or at age 50 with at least 30 years of service credit.
+Earliest Unreduced Retirement Eligibility Normal Social Security retirement age with at least five years (60 months) of service credit or when their age plus service credit equals 90.
+Subject to restrictions.Earliest Unreduced Retirement Eligibility Defined Benefit Component: Normal Social Security retirement age and have at least five years (60 months) of service credit or when their age plus service credit equals 90.Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
+Earliest Reduced Retirement Eligibility Age 55 with at least five years (60 months) of service credit or age 50 with at least 10 years of service credit.
+Earliest Reduced Retirement Eligibility Age 60 with at least five years (60 months) of service credit.
+Earliest Reduced Retirement Eligibility Defined Benefit Component: Age 60 with at least five years (60 months) of service credit.
 Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.